 Body position:

-- Palms are under the shoulder joints.
+- Palms are placed directly under your shoulder joints.

-- Buttocks and hips remain lifted.
+- Your buttocks and hips remain lifted towards the sky.

-- Breathing is calm.
+- Breathing is calm and steady.

 Chaturanga Dandasana with Knee Support